How can we empower Young Water Professionals?

 How can we empower Young Water Professionals?
 This question was raised during an event discussing how water reuse can become a more common practice for drinking water purposes around the world.
 Education, collaboration and dialogue have been identified as key factors to drive innovation, sustainability and cooperation.
 ‘Building Bridges’ is an encompassing platform which enables young professionals to share their knowledge, learn from peers and adopt solutions for a water-wise future.

-In July 2020, Young Water Processionals (YWP) from IWA’s Germany YWP Chapter decided to create an online event series to enable bilateral exchange between YWPs.
+Bilateral dialogue meetings kicked off in July 2020, when Young Water Processionals (YWP) from IWA’s Germany YWP Chapter decided to create an online event series to enable bilateral exchange between YWPs.
 In a first kick-off event, the Head of International Cooperation and Training of the German Water Association (‘DWA’) spoke to a global audience of approximately 30 participants, presenting international and water related career opportunities, capacity building programmes and providing an introduction to big names and leaders in the international water scene.

 Following this successful event, Germany’s IWA YWP Steering Committee reached out to global partners regarding the launch of an official online platform for collaboration.
 As such, the Building Bridges event series was born as a tool to enable international connections while facilitating bilateral dialogue between YWPs in early September 2020.